nodemailer/smtp-server/README.md

       * **user** can be any value - if this is set then the user is considered logged in and this value is used later with the session data to identify the user.
 If this value is empty, then the authentication is considered failed
       * **data** is an object to return if XOAUTH2 authentication failed (do not set the error object in this case).
 This value is serialized to JSON and base64 encoded automatically, so you can just return the object

-This module does not support `CRAM` based authentications since these require access to unencrypted user password during the authentication process.
-You shouldn't store passwords unencrypted anyway, so supporting it doesn't make much sense.
+This module supports `CRAM-MD5` but the use of it is discouraged as it requires access to unencrypted user passwords during the authentication process.
+You shouldn't store passwords unencrypted.

 ### Examples